-If you look up “perseverance” in the dictionary, you’ll see my son’s picture right next to the description.
-During the dark times, I reminded myself that this trait would be a wonderful asset someday, but at the time, it scared the hell out of me.
-I felt strongly that if we didn’t figure out why he was struggling so much socially, his compulsion to be accepted eventually would start playing out in life-altering (or life-ending) ways.
+If you look up “perseverance” in the dictionary, you’ll see my son’s picture right next to the definition.
+During the dark times, I try to remind myself that this trait will be a wonderful asset someday – if he makes it to adulthood.
+My fear is that before then, his persistence to be accepted eventually would start playing out in life-altering (or life-ending) ways.

 To avoid being viewed as a helicopter parent by the school, I Googled every key word and phrase I could think of to understand what was going on.
 None of the stories or explanations fit our situation.

 He didn’t have ADHD.
 We weren’t alcoholics.
 It was maddening.

 Was my child truly an anomaly?
 And how could I coach him on his social challenges if I couldn’t even figure out what they were, or what was causing them?